Originally posted 2017-08-25 18:44:03.

 I have employed prostitutes in the past; I have no shame of this and I believe in all cases, both parties were satisfied with the exchange.
 I do not do so now, because I have no need.
 But here is a simple thing: we do own our own bodies and we can decide what to do with them; and if you deny that, you do not believe in liberty.

 This is the real crux.
-The Left, which, in contemporary terms is just feminism, does not believe in liberty.
+The Left, which, in contemporary terms is just feminism in a pussy hat, does not believe in liberty.
 It believes in social control, enforced by the threat of a bullet from a Makarov in the back of the head.
 Or whatever other sanctions their mobs can apply.

 Prostitution, the right of a woman to say, ‘It’s my body and I will decide what to do with it,’ is like acid in the face of feminism.
 It is a beacon of liberty — ‘I own my body and you, society, cannot stop me from doing as I will with it.’
 Feminists care not a jot for the individual, only for the group.
 We can make a simple rule of thumb: masculine = individualism, feminine = collectivism.
 This is the great divide in politics and why Feminism and Marxism are so closely related.
 Marxism is feminine because it is collectivist; Feminism is Marxist for the same reason.